STV Player: Programming

-Capacity issues
+Streaming issues

 In April 2014, STV Player experienced downtime during its broadcast of Salmond & Darling: The Debate—the first televised debate for the 2014 Scottish independence referendum.
-STV had secured exclusive rights to the broadcast, and refused to offer it to any other broadcaster (including the BBC and Sky News), while STV's network ITV did not choose to pick up the live airing of the debate across the rest of the UK (excluding the ITV Border region), leading to higher-than-anticipated demand for the internet stream.
-STV apologized for the capacity problems, while BBC Parliament aired the full debate broadcast the next day.
+STV had secured exclusive rights to the broadcast, and refused to offer it to any other broadcaster (including the BBC and Sky News), while STV's network ITV did not choose to pick up the live airing of the debate across the rest of the UK (excluding the ITV Border region), Unfortunately, a configuration issue with a large scale third party providing content distribution for the event prevented audience members from watching parts of the broadcast.
+STV apologized for the issues, while BBC Parliament aired the full debate broadcast the next day.